 How long can it be stored?

 Pour the clarified butter into a container with a lid, I like to use mason jars.
-This gets stored in the refrigerator.
+This gets stored in the refrigerator for a longer shelf-life.
 And it lasts a super long time, 8 months to a year.
 It will solidify in the fridge, which is normal, but will easily melt down when heated up again.
 Similar to coconut oil.

 Now you have essentially a butter-flavored oil that can be used for sauteing, deep-frying, frying, and many other things.
 Enjoy!